John Lennon: Early years: 1940–1956

+Lennon failed his O-level examinations and was accepted into the Liverpool College of Art after his aunt and headmaster intervened.

 On 15 July 1958, at the age of 44, Julia Lennon was struck and killed by a car while she was walking home after visiting the Smiths' house.
 His mother's death traumatised the teenage Lennon, who, for the next two years, drank heavily and frequently got into fights, consumed by a "blind rage".
 Julia's memory would later serve as a major creative inspiration for Lennon, inspiring songs such as the 1968 Beatles song "Julia".

-Lennon failed his O-level examinations, and was accepted into the Liverpool College of Art after his aunt and headmaster intervened.
 At the college he began to wear Teddy Boy clothes and was threatened with expulsion for his behaviour.
-In the description of Cynthia Powell, Lennon's fellow student and subsequently his wife, he was "thrown out of the college before his final year".
+According to Cynthia Powell, Lennon's fellow student and subsequently his wife, he was "thrown out of the college before his final year".

-Lennon faced significant challenges throughout his education due to dyslexia, which negatively affected his reading and writing skills.
-Lennon's academic performance was poor, and was often described as a “troublemaker” in the classroom.
-While he was drawn to art and music from a young age, his struggles with dyslexia negatively impacted his studies and ultimately resulted in his expulsion from the Liverpool College of Art.